-In found the previous section WA that it the was easy to use DelegatingSecurityContextRunnable, but it was not ideal since we had to be aware of Spring Security in order to use it.
+In the previous section we found that it was use the easy to DelegatingSecurityContextRunnable, but it was not ideal since we had to be aware of Spring Security in order to use it.
 Let's take a look at how DelegatingSecurityContextExecutor can shield our code from any knowledge that we are using Spring Security.